AkshayAgarwal007/First-Discovery-of-Preferences/README.md

 * Setting the digital preferences up in a gamified approach.

 * Guide user to a game which is based on his/her preferences.
-*

 * Since this is “aimed at user groups who may not have a lot of experience in using digital devices” a good game would be to teach them using the keyboard (may be it virtual/physical) itself.

 * Along with teaching them how to use the keyboard, considering that our target users are predominantly kids/students teaching them some mathematical skills and vocabulary would be good.

 * While playing the game they would be revealed about their learning preferences (again, involving them in a process of learning to learn).
 This would be again using a gamified approach.

 *	This would be more of a discovery rather than setting or choosing something up and would be based on what the user does while playing the game.
-Say there would be arithmetic problems and a gameplay would be such created that reveals whether the user prefers to use standard computational procedures or prefers mental tricks to solve them.
-In this way the kid/student would also learn some mental math skills to solve arithmetic problems.
+Say there would be arithmetic problems and a gameplay would be such created that reveals whether the user prefers to use standard computational procedures or prefers mental tricks to solve them revealing his learning preferences.
+In the process the kid/student would also learn some mental math skills to solve arithmetic problems.

 *	At any point of time user would be free to change his/her preferences.

+* Implementing Access on Demand, Instant Setup and Access and Learning as mentioned in GPII Benefits section.

 *	Finally, a dashboard containing a timeline of how preferences change as the user continues through to the game.